 - 2 tablespoons of honey

 - 1 egg

 - 1 tsp baking powder

-- 15 mg of CBD (we suggest using the 99% pure crystals in this recipe, but you could also try with our hemp oil drops - if your using the 3% hemp oil drops, that’s 15 drops, if your using our 15% hemp oil drops, that’s 3 drops)
+- 15 mg of CBD (we suggest using the 99% pure crystals in this recipe, but you could also try with our hemp oil drops - if you're using the 3% hemp oil drops, that’s 15 drops, if your using our 15% hemp oil drops, that’s 3 drops)

 This will give you a total of around 1mg of CBD in each biscuit - and the best part?
 You can eat them too!
 If you want a stronger product, some simple math will allow you to ‘up-titrate’ your baked goodies to whatever level you want.
-However we suggest finding a vet who can advise you on the amount of ideal CBD consumption for your pet.
+However, we suggest finding a vet who can advise you on the amount of ideal CBD consumption for your pet.

 Disclaimer: Views expressed here do not necessarily reflect those of Endoca and its staff.
 This article is not intended to provide medical advice, diagnosis, treatment or cure.
 Endoca CBD products have not been approved by the US Food and Drug Administration (FDA).